Shrinkage under Random Projections, and Cubic Formula Lower Bounds for $\mathsf{AC}^0$

 Our shrinkage theorem applies more generally to two types of random projections, which we call \emph{fixing projections} and \emph{hiding projections}.
-Fixing projections are random projections in which fixing the value of a variable results in a projection which is much more probable.
-Hiding projections are random projections in which fixing the value of a variable hides which coordinates it appeared on.
+Roughly speaking, fixing projections are random projections in which substituting a constant for one of the variables $y_{1},\ldots,y_{m}$ results in a projection that is much more probable.
+Hiding projections are random projections in which substituting a constant for a variable~$y_{j}$ hides which of the input variables $x_{1},\ldots,x_{n}$ were mapped to $\{y_{j},\overline{y}_{j}\}$ before the substitution.
 We note that our shrinkage theorem for fixing projections captures H{\aa}stad's result for $p$-random restrictions as a special case.

 The proof of our shrinkage theorem is based on H{\aa}stad's proof~\cite{H98}, but also simplifies it.
 In particular, we take the simpler argument that H{\aa}stad uses for the special case of completely balanced trees, and adapt it to the general case.
 As such, our proof avoids a complicated case analysis, at the cost of slightly worse bounds.
 Using our bounds, it is nevertheless easy to obtain the $n^{3-o(1)}$ lower bound for the Andreev function.
 Therefore, one can see the specialization of our shrinkage result to $p$-random restrictions as an exposition of H{\aa}stad's cubic lower bound.